ACHD (Adult Congenital Heart Disease Service) Clinic

 - Copies of all clinic letters are sent to your GP will be sent to you unless you prefer otherwise.

-- The GUCH Nurse Specialists are always available at a later date to answer any further questions you may have.
+- The ACHD Nurse Specialists are always available at a later date to answer any further questions you may have.
+You will be given their contact details.